+Cast-and-Blast OptionDuring duck hunting season, mid-May through the third week in August, the outfitter offers a Cast-and-Blast program.
+Limit of 25 ducks per day.
 You’ll hunt early in the morning, then head back to the Cruiser for lunch and a siesta.
 You’ll fish in the afternoon after the water warms up.

 4-nights and 3.5-days guided fishing and duck hunting

-$3,990.00 per person
+$3,580.00 per person

-The Cast and Blast rate does not include a gun rental ($70.00), shells ($14.00 per box), or a hunting license ($120.00).
+Does not include a gun rental ($70.00), shells ($14.00 per box), or a hunting license ($120.00).